amitgroup/amitgroup/doc/source/wavelet2d.rst

 .. note::

-    These conversions will hurt your performance, and should be avoided for performance-sensitive code.
+    These conversions will hurt performance, and should be avoided for performance-sensitive code.

 The coefficients arrays can be converted to and from the same layout as pyWavelets_, which is great for comparison or migration: